 The City of Boston is incredibly proud of the progress we have made in moving government closer to the people it serves.
 From an information and technology perspective, we are very excited that our leadership in this space has evolved into the collective action of the City’s resources.
-Our early successes and the support of Mayor Menino has developed a new culture across the city that celebrates the creative solutions we deliver to our residents.
+Our early successes and the support of former Mayor Menino has developed a new culture across the city that celebrates the creative solutions we deliver to our residents.

 At its core, this success did start with some strong internal leadership willing to address the obstacles to change in an intelligent collaborative way.
 That would not have happened without the Mayor’s involvement and support.
 He established the environment that allowed us the time to deliver successful change to a fairly large government organization.

 But as we look at 2012 and beyond, we would like to note the importance of the partnerships that have allowed us to extend the value of this Digital City in so many ways.
 It is this community of partners that makes the broader success of our efforts possible in the City.
 We truly innovate through these partnerships.
 We believe that partnerships bring complementary skills and alternate views.
 Partnerships bring new resources and a higher tolerance for risk.
 Partnerships often bring urgency and a focus we would not have on our own.